nickqchoi/userStory_convert_testScript/README.md

 git clone https://github.com/nickqchoi/userStory_convert_testScript
 ```

-- Navigate to the project directory:
+- Navigate to the project directory in your IDE of choice:
 ```
 cd userStory_convert_testScript
 ```